 While Hand in Hand’s presence in Nicaragua has produced positive measurable results, the underlying effects of our efforts are so much greater than the numbers.
 The people we touch are provided with knowledge, medication, and nutritious meals.
 They also receive hope – hope for a better future for themselves, their families and their country.

 Below are the quarterly results for Hand in Hand’s Pathway for Change program.
-All averages are calculated using only core-curriculum courses only (Spanish, English, mathematics, science and social studies).
+All averages are calculated using only core-curriculum courses only (Spanish, English, mathematics, science, philosophy and social studies).

-- 90 children started and completed the 2017 4th Quarter in the Pathway Program
+- 91 Pathway students completed the 2018 4th Quarter in the Pathway Program

 For more information on how to join this trip, contact Allison Ridenour at firstname.lastname@example.org or (502) 459.9930.